Business Risks

 Countermeasures

 To secure food safety for customers, the group takes every possible measure for the quality control and safety assurance of not only products the group manufactures in-house but also products made by contract manufacturers, both in Japan and in other countries.
-Specifically, the group conforms to all legal and regulatory requirements, as well as governmental and industry standards, including Japan’s Pharmaceutical and Medical Devices Act and Food Sanitation Act, and group companies work to acquire ISO 9001 (for quality), and ISO 22000 and FSSC 22000 (both for food safety) certifications.
-Leveraging its global network, the group works toward continuous quality improvement by establishing guidelines, setting indicators for monitoring quality activities, and conducting internal audits.
+Specifically, the group conforms to all legal and regulatory requirements, as well as governmental and industry standards, including Japan’s Pharmaceutical and Medical Devices Act and Food Sanitation Act, and group companies work to acquire ISO 9001 (for quality) and FSSC 22000 (for food safety) certifications.
+The group also works toward continuous quality improvement by establishing guidelines, setting indicators for monitoring quality activities, and conducting internal audits.
 In global operations, systems and regulations differ in each country/region.
 Therefore, the group encourages each of its factories to acquire certification under international standards, and conducts internal audits of factories on a regular basis.
 Through these initiatives, the group is reducing risk related to food safety.

 Talent Recruitment and Development, and Understanding of Corporate Culture and Corporate Philosophy